drewlwhitney/dotfile/specs.md

 # Commands
 `dot` - base level command, like `git`
 - `pac` - commands involving packages.
 This can be customized to work with any package manager, as long as it can save packages to a file and then install from that same file.
-    - `download` - load packages from remote and install them.
+    - `install` - load packages from remote and install them.

     - `upload` - upload packages to remote.